jvalkeal/spring-security-pat/README.md

 Jump to the end of this README to learn how to compile and run the sample applications.
 You’ll see how to protect API endpoints using PATs.

 State:
-- Missing a lot of tests(in progress)
+- Missing a lot of tests (in progress)
 - Some cleanup/polishing to do
-- Configuration DSL's not yet stable
+- Configuration DSLs not yet stable
-- No reactive support(in progress / planned)
+- No reactive support (in progress / planned)

 ## Introduction